 5) Bullying, intimidating or harassing another person;

 6) Any conduct that can be reasonably considered hazing or froshing activities.
-Students shall not organize or engage in any act that endangers, or could reasonably be seen to endanger the mental or physical health or safety of a student, for the purpose of initiation, admission into, affiliation with, or for continued membership in a group or organization.
+Students shall not organize or engage in any act that endangers, or could reasonably be seen to endanger the mental or physical health or safety of a Student, for the purpose of initiation, admission into, affiliation with, or for continued membership in a group or organization.

-7) While a university environment is one where freedom of speech is highly valued, students must adhere to provisions of the Human Rights Act, 2010 and discrimination is prohibited on the following grounds: race, colour, nationality, ethnic origin, social origin, creed, religion, age, disability, disfigurement, sex, sexual orientation, gender identity, marital status, family status, source of income and political opinion.
+7) While a university environment is one where freedom of speech is highly valued, students must adhere to provisions of the Human Rights Act, 2010 and discrimination is prohibited on the following grounds: race, colour, nationality, ethnic origin, social origin, creed, religion, age, disability, disfigurement, sex, sexual orientation, gender identity, gender expression, marital status, family status, source of income and political opinion.
 Comments or action based on an individual’s association or relationship whether actual or presumed, with an individual or class of individuals identified above is also prohibited.

-b) Offences involving property include:
+b) Offences involving property, which include:

 1) Unauthorized entry or presence on any premises of the University;